Karlie Kloss Celebrates 25th Birthday in Two Flirty Looks With 5-Inch Heels

-Karlie Kloss may be 6-foot-2, but that doesn’t stop the model from stepping out in soaring heels.
+Karlie Kloss may be 6 feet 2 inches tall, but that doesn’t stop the model from stepping out in soaring heels.

-To celebrate her 25th birthday yesterday, Kloss partied with friends — including the singer Rita Ora — at a Los Angeles nightclub, donning nearly 5-inch Giuseppe Zanotti heels with her sparkly black minidress.
+To celebrate her 25th birthday yesterday, Kloss partied with friends — including the singer Rita Ora — at a Los Angeles nightclub, donning nearly 5-inch Giuseppe Zanotti heels with her sparkly, black minidress.

-Earlier in the day, the model had put an entirely different spin on the same killer heels.
-At the Hanes x Karla Party, Kloss wore a high-waisted purple leather skirt with a generous slit, which she paired with a simple white T-shirt.
+Earlier that day, the model put an entirely different spin on the same killer heels.
+At the Hanes x Karla Party, Kloss wore a high-waisted, purple leather skirt with a generous slit, which she paired with a simple, white T-shirt.

 Kloss kept the looks flirty and fun with her hair styled in a high ponytail.

-While these sandals might not work so well for an all-day look, Kloss proved that they can transition from cocktail hour to the club, wearing them both for a work-related event and at a birthday night out.
+While these sandals might not work so well for an all-day look, Kloss proved that they can transition from cocktail hour to the club, wearing them both for a work-related event and a birthday night out.

 Taking to Instagram, the stunner thanked fans for their birthday wishes.